NICTA/t3as-pat-clas/README.md

 # Configuring

 The webapps are configured using properties files in the source tree at `src/main/resources`, which are copied to `WEB-INF/classes` in the webapp.
-The webapps will preferentially take values from an environment variable with the same name as a property.
+The webapps will preferentially take values from a system property with the same name.
-If you use paths other than defaults used in the parser example below for the location of the database and search indices, you'll need to either set environment variables or edit these property files before running the webapps.
+If you use paths other than defaults used in the parser example below for the location of the database and search indices, you'll need to either set system properties or edit these property files before running the webapps.

 # Running